7 AI Tools of 2025 That Make Work Easier!

 Image Credit: Perplexity AI

-3. Grammarly – AI Writing Helper
+3. Grammarly – Smart Writing Assistant

 • What it does: Checks grammar, spelling, and style.

-• Free plan: Yes – basic grammar and spell check are free.
+• Free plan: Yes: basic grammar and spell check are free.
 (Premium has more features.)

 Grammarly

-4. Notion – Notes, Docs & Organization
+4. Notion – Notes, Docs, and Organization

-notion
+the notion

 Image Credit: Notion